 None of our potential pharmaceutical product candidates have commenced any clinical trials and there are a number of FDA requirements that we must satisfy in order to commence clinical trials.
 These requirements will require substantial time, effort and financial resources.
 We may never satisfy these requirements.
 In addition, prior to commencing any trials of a drug candidate, we must evaluate whether a market exists for the drug.
+Candidate.
+This is costly and time consuming, and any market studies we rely on may not be accurate.
+We may expend significant capital and other resources on a drug candidate and find that no commercial market exists for the drug.
 Further, our relationship with PCCA, on which we intend to rely to facilitate our evaluation of the potential market for future products we may develop, is terminable if we fail to commence efforts to research and develop future products within certain time periods, as set forth in the PCCA License Agreement.
 We may not be able to meet such requirements within the required time periods or at all, and our relationship with PCCA could be terminated.
-If we do commence clinical trials of our other potential product candidates may never be approved by the FDA.
-Even if we are not required to obtain FDA pre-market approval for our potential cosmeceutical product candidates, we will still be subject to a mumber of federal and state regulations, including regulation by the FDA and the Federal Trade Commission on any marketing claims we make, and we may be unable to satisfy these requirements.
+If we do commence clinical trials of our other potential product candidates, such product candidates may never be approved by the FDA.
+Even if we are not required to obtain FDA pre-market approval for our potential cosmeceutical product candidates, we will still be subject to a number of federal and state regulations, including regulation by the FDA and the Federal Trade Commission on any marketing claims we make, and we may be unable to satisfy these requirements.
 Any cosmeceutical products we develop may cause undesirable side effects that could limit their use, require their removal from the market and subject us to adverse regulatory action and product liability claims.
-As a result, we may never successfully develop and obtain approval to market and sell such product candidates, we may be unable to cosmetic, health care and pharmaceutical companies.
+As a result, we may never successfully develop and obtain approval to market and sell any of our potential product candidates.
+Even if we do develop and obtain approval to market and sell such product candidates, we may be unable to compete aga